antonhornquist/Grrr-sc/README.md

 Grrr-sc provides high level UI abstractions for grid based controllers such as [monome](http://monome.org) 40h, 64, 128 and 256 devices.

+Using Grrr grid controller UIs can be built in the way SuperCollider GUIs are built.

 Widgets, ie. buttons and toggles, can be placed on controllers.
 Widgets may be placed in containers.
 Containers may be nested for building paged UIs and modes.

 Instead of implementing a grid controller UI features by implementing "when a button in column 1 is pressed set it lit and all other buttons in column 1 to unlit" one can implement "column 1 should be a toggle".